This article was updated in June 2024.

 Okay, so I need Amazon ads.
 How do I pay for them?

-If you’re like most ecommerce businesses, cash flow can be tight.
+If you’re like most eCommerce businesses, cash flow can be tight.
 So how can you afford to keep Amazon ads running during a recession?

 Okay, your campaigns are optimized—gold star.
 If you advertise strategically, you know there will be significant returns on your investment.
 But you need the cash up front in most cases.
 One option is to secure funding to cover the cost of Amazon PPC campaigns.
 This can be a great way to keep your campaigns running while you wait for the sales to come in.

-There are funding options designed specifically for ecommerce businesses to support inventory, advertising, and growth.
+There are funding options designed specifically for eCommerce businesses to support inventory, advertising, and growth.
 If you can project a significant return on your ad spend, it may be worth financing your campaigns to maintain healthy cash flow.

 The bottom line